charklie/rsftch/README.md

 - FreeBSD
 - NetBSD

-* Other distros wont have a custom title, only "Rust Fetch"
+##### Others won't have a custom title, only "Rsftch"

+### Supported package managers
+- xbps
+- dnf
+- dpkg
+- rpm
+- apt
+- pacman
+- emerge
+- yum
+- zypper
+- apk
+- pkg

+\* Some might not work, and if they don't, please file an issue.

 ### Dependencies
 - `pciutils`